Logs in Azure Monitor

 Data collected by Azure Monitor Logs is stored in a Log Analytics workspace.
-You can create multiple workspaces in your subscription to manage different sets of log data.
 Each workspace contains multiple tables that each store data from a particular source.
 While all tables share some common properties, each has a unique set of properties depending on the kind of data it stores.
 A new workspace will have standard set of tables, and more tables will be added by different monitoring solutions and other services that write to the workspace.

 Log data from Application Insights uses the same Log Analytics engine as workspaces, but it's stored separately for each monitored application.
 Each application has a standard set of tables to hold data such as application requests, exceptions, and page views.